simon-frankau/galette/README.md

 ## TODOs

- * Better documentation. :)
+Some nice-to-haves I probably won't get around to:

- * Better error-handling.
+ * Actually check if the checksum logic is broken on overflow (see source TODO).
- * Add tests for the deliberately different cases.
+ * Add tests for the cases where we're deliberately different from galasm.
   * Specifically, long pin names, no equations, no DESCRIPTION, auxiliary equations before main equations.
- * Do coverage testing.
+ * Add coverage testing.